Policy

 We are also sharing examples of industrial accidents that have occurred within the Company, thoroughly investigating the causes of industrial accidents and measures to prevent any recurrence, and developing activities to prevent recurrence at each business site.

-We are implementing Shin Kakarichokai and Shin Hanchokai, which are cross-learning activities that go beyond individual sites targeting supervisors and group leaders who play a key role at manufacturing premises.
-Furthermore, the section leaders are also conducting on-site confirmation assessments.
-While conducting mutual safety patrols of the manufacturing processes at each site, we are working to identify potential industrial accident risks and eliminate unsafe areas.
-We are also promoting the establishment of or upgrades to the Anzen Dojo (experience-based safety practice simulation spaces) at each site.
+We continue to promote cross-site initiatives such as Shin Kakarichokai and Shin Hanchokai, where key frontline leaders learn from each other across sites.
+These activities aim to eliminate occupational accidents by identifying potential risks and unsafe conditions, improving the ability of employees to recognize hazards, and enhancing on-site improvement skills.
+We are also promoting the establishment of or upgrades to the Anzen Dojo (experience-based safety practice simulation spaces) at each site, including the use of VR equipment.
 As a result, each and every employee will be made directly aware of the risks posed by industrial accidents and work to eradicate unsafe behavior.

 With regard to new domestic and global sites associated with future business expansion as well, we are aiming for zero lost time incidents while working to strengthen the foundation for continuous business activities.